igorasilveira/blog-examples/README.md

-# blog-examples
+# Blog Examples

-A repository filled with code examples used in my blog articles.
+This repository is filled with code examples used in my blog articles.
+Too see all my articles you can visit [DailyDev.io](https://dailydev.io).